coins/bitcoin-scripts/covenants.md

 ```

-`<sig>` is just a random signature pair `(r,s)` and `<pubkey>` is the result of [ECDSA public key recovery](https://crypto.stackexchange.com/questions/18105/how-does-recovering-the-public-key-from-an-ecdsa-signature-work) applied to that ‘signature’ and the message the covenant commits to.
+`<sig>` is just some arbitrary bytes and `<pubkey>` is the result of [ECDSA public key recovery](https://crypto.stackexchange.com/questions/18105/how-does-recovering-the-public-key-from-an-ecdsa-signature-work) applied to that ‘signature’ and the message the covenant commits to.

 - Works on today's Bitcoin.
 No forks required.